Keir Starmer faces defeat over Labour rule changes after frosty reception from unions

 Critics say the move is "gerrymandering" and a factional ploy to lock the party's left out of power by concentrating power in the hands of MPs, but Sir Keir's allies says MPs' votes should count for more than ordinary members.

-Yet sources familiar with the meeting say Sir Keir failed to even secure the support of moderate-led unions such as USDAW and Community, traditional allies of the Labour right who he would need to pass the changes.
+Yet sources familiar with the meeting say Sir Keir failed to even secure cast-iron support from moderate-led unions such as USDAW and Community, traditional allies of the Labour right who he would need to pass the changes.

-One key union, GMB did not even attend the gathering.
+One key union, GMB did not attend the gathering, though its position is still up in the air.
 It is understood that general secretary Gary Smith could not attend as he already had plans to meet with members in Yorkshire.
 One GMB source said: "He is very members-first.”

-Some union chiefs are said to be particularly nonplussed at having the rule change sprung on them at the last minute, while one source on the Labour left described the electoral college plan as "dead".
+Some union chiefs are said to be particularly nonplussed at having the rule change sprung on them at the last minute, while one source on the Labour left described the electoral college plan as "dead" following the meeting, despite assurances from the leader’s office and unions that discussions would continue.

 Labour's former shadow chancellor John McDonnell, a key figure on the party's left wing, said Sir Keir should hold a leadership contest over the proposals if he wanted them to go ahead.